-- Disney World also features many meet-and-greet opportunities throughout its four parks with Disney Princesses and other characters, including Mickey Mouse himself.
+- Disney World in general also features many meet-and-greet opportunities throughout its four parks with Disney Princesses and other characters, including Mickey Mouse himself.
 Little ones at this age might also like the interactive Bibbidi Bobbidi Boutique or the Knight Package, which allows them to transform into their favorite princesses and princes.

 - Disney’s Animal Kingdom, much like SeaWorld, features animals up close and personal.
 Kilimanjaro Safaris takes you on a safari where you’ll be able to see a variety of animals, and there is also Wildlife Express Train, Affection Section, and Oasis Exhibits, which would all be great for children of this age.

 - Universal’s Islands of Adventure sports Caro-Seuss-el, The Cat in the Hat, and One Fish, Two Fish, Red Fish, Blue Fish (although several of these attractions require children to be 36 inches tall).
 For the more daring children, there is also Flight of the Hippogriff.

-- Universal Studios Florida might be tricky for the smaller children, as there isn’t much for them, but it does have the Curious George Goes to Town play area, along with Fievel’s Playland and A Day in the Park with Barney.
+- Universal Studios Florida might be tricky for the smaller children, as there isn’t much for them, but it does have the Curious George Goes to Town play area, along with Fievel’s Playland.
 It also offers shows which may appeal to your child, including Animal Actors on Location and the daily Superstar Parade featuring Universal’s favorite characters.
 For children closer to five, Shrek 4D, Despicable Me: Minion Mayhem, E.T.
 Adventure, and Woody Woodpecker’s Nuthouse Coaster are all also on hand.
 Child Swap is available throughout the parks on attractions that might limit your little ones’ involvement.